DROP [TEMPORARY] TABLE [IF EXISTS]

 No access rights are checked.
 (A

-table is visible only to the session that created it, so no
+TEMPORARYtable is visible only to the session that created it, so no check is necessary.)

 TEMPORARY is a good way to ensure that